Furbacchione/SUgPSB/README.md

 ### d_Update_Hessian
 Here you can define update formulas.
 The formula must compute the value of BH(:,:,end+1).
 Parameter direct=1, means BH is in fact B, the estimate of the Hessian.
 If direct=0, BH is H, the estimate of the inverse of the Hessian.
 Each method should have a distinct name.

 Parameter[1] is the number of secant equation that are conserved in the calculation.
+Other parameters can be used freely in the update formula definition.

 ## i_Algo_choice
 Here you define the algorithms that you want to test.
 Some examples are provided.

+## simple_example
+Script to call the right functions

+### simple_function
+Here you can define a simple function and its gradient to test the script locally.
+For type_prob=1

+### more_function
+Script to call function from map uncprobs (see below).

+### cutest_function
+Script to call function from CUTest.

 ## uncprobs
 This is a MatLab library of optimization problem based on the list established by Moré (see Ref in Articles above).